Saab 900: 1987 facelift

 Larger pinion bearings were fitted to manual gearboxes for 1989 to improve their strength and reliability.
-For 1990, the eight-valve engine was taken out of production while a low-pressure turbo engine with 145 PS was available in European markets.
+For 1990, the eight-valve engine was taken finally out of production while a low-pressure turbo engine with 141 PS was available in European markets.
 ABS brakes and driver's side airbags were standardized for all North American market cars beginning with the 1990 model year.
 In the spring of 1990 the naturally aspirated 900i 16 Cabriolet was added.

 A 2.119 L (B212) engine, bored out by 3 mm, was introduced in 1991.
 This engine was available in the United States until the end of the original 900, but in most of Europe, this engine saw limited availability because of tax regulations in many European countries for engines with a displacement of more than 2000 cc.
 In Sweden, the 2.1-16 was introduced in late summer 1991 for the 1992 model year and had 140 PS rather than the 128 PS of the 2.0.
 The 2.1 was made standard fitment on the naturally aspirated Cabriolet, except in markets where the tax structure did not suit it.
 Front seats from the 9000 were standard from 1991 on and electronically adjustable units were available as an option.
 Airbags became available as an option in Europe as well, while there was also an Aero trim of the Cabriolet.
 The 900 no longer offered the mesh wheels.
 There was also a change in the door locks, which carried over to the 900NG.

-For 1992 there were mostly equipment adjustments, with ABS brakes finding their way into most of the lineup everywhere.
-1993 brought no changes, and "classic" 900 production ended on 26 March 1993.
+For MY 1992 there were mostly equipment adjustments, with ABS brakes finding their way into most of the lineup everywhere.
+MY 1993 brought no changes, and "classic" 900 production ended on 26 March 1993.
 The final classic convertibles were still sold as 1994 models.
 Production of the 900 "classic" totaled 908,817 units, including 48,888 convertibles.
+Of these, from 1978 to 1992, a total of 238,898 Classic Saab 900 including all covertibles were produced in Finland from Saab Valmet.

-Influenced by then owner General Motors (GM), in 1994 Saab introduced the New Generation (NG) 900 SE, based on the Opel Vectra chassis.
+Influenced by then owner General Motors (GM), in 1993 Saab introduced the New Generation (NG) 900 SE, based on the Opel Vectra chassis.
 While this design contained styling cues reminiscent of the classic 900, the 900 (NG) was fundamentally a different car.